 A minimum grade of C is required in each course to receive credit.
 A maximum of 61 semester hours of academic credit is granted to graduates of community colleges.
 After the application materials have been evaluated, students will receive notification of credits accepted, student classification, and academic status.

 - Complete the application for admission.

-- Have an official high school transcript of grades 9-12 sent to Dordt College.
+- Have an official high school transcript of grades 9-12 sent to Dordt University.
 See the Transcript Request Form.

-- Have an official academic transcript from each college you have attended sent to Dordt College.
+- Have an official academic transcript from each college you have attended sent to Dordt University.

-To have an official college transcript sent to Dordt College, contact the registrar's office of any colleges you have attended and request that they mail a transcript to Dordt.
+To have an official transcript sent to Dordt University, contact the registrar's office of any colleges you have attended and request that they mail a transcript to Dordt.
 Transcripts are not considered official if they are sent by the student.

 The mailing address is:

-- Have your ACT/SAT score reports sent to Dordt College.
+- Have your ACT/SAT/CLT score reports sent to Dordt University.

 - Financial aid forms to be filed after October 1:

-Note: Students transferring from a community college or another college may be eligible for a Dordt College Academic Scholarship.
+Note: Students transferring from a community college or another college may be eligible for a Dordt University Academic Scholarship.
 See the Financial Aid Office's scholarship listings for more information.